jaimcamp/fastfmrlasso/README.md

 fast_fmrlasso
 =============

-This is a implementation of the FMR Lasso package by Bühlmann and Städler
+This is a implementation of the FMR Lasso package by Bühlmann and Städler, written in C++ and with additional parameters.

+Descrition:
+TODO